What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Do you need smart clothing or summer dresses in Iceland?

 If you’re planning to explore Reykjavik’s vibrant nightlife, consider packing a set of smart clothes and shoes.
 Otherwise, skip them.
-Summer dresses and light summer blouses, etc. are of no use at all.
+Cute summer dresses and light summer blouses, etc. are of no use at all.

 READ ALSO: Top Sights Not to Miss in Reykjavik